Kunsthalle Basel

 Kunsthalle Basel is a contemporary art gallery in Basel, Switzerland.

-As Switzerland's oldest and still most active institution for contemporary art, Kunsthalle Basel forms a vital part of Basel's cultural centre and is located next to the city's theatre, opposite the concert house Stadtcasino, and in the same building as the famed Restaurant Kunsthalle.
-Curators and directors of the museum have included Jean-Christophe Ammann, Peter Pakesch, and Adam Szymczyk.
-In November 2014, Los Angeles-born Elena Filipovic was appointed director.
-The museum also hosts the library of Basler Kunstverein, which holds 30,000 items related to contemporary art, and a photo archive of the museum's history and past exhibits.
+As Switzerland's oldest and still most active institution for contemporary art established in the year of 1872, Kunsthalle Basel forms a vital part of Basel's cultural centre and is located next to the city's theatre and opposite the concert house Stadtcasino.

 History

 The construction of Kunsthalle Basel was prompted in 1864 by the merger of the Basler Künstlergesellschaft (in English: Basel Society of Artists) and the Basler Kunstverein (in English: Basel Art Association), which was founded in 1839.
 In the 1920s and 1930s, before the opening of Kunstmuseum Basel, Kunsthalle Basel was home to and displayed a part of Basel's public art collections.
 Due to financial issues in the 1950s, there was a time when the building was rented to the state, but, after being renovated in 1969, it was returned to the Kunstverein.

+In 1949, under the direction of Lucas Lichtenhahn, the so-called "Impressionist Exhibition," which encompassed a total of 244 works, also featured Claude Monet's "Water Lilies" for the first time in their history outside of France.

+With the exhibition "Die neue amerikanische Malerei" (in English: "The New American Painting") in 1958, which was organized in collaboration with the Museum of Modern Art in New York City, the Kunsthalle Basel became the first place in the whole of Europe, and outside the United States, where the works of American expressionist artists, including those by Mark Rothko and Jackson Pollock, were displayed in a museum setting.

+The museum also hosts the library of Basler Kunstverein, which holds 30,000 items related to contemporary art, and a photo archive of the museum's history and past exhibits.